MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-UnifiedGroup.md

 **Important**: You can't use this cmdlet to remove all Microsoft Online Email Routing Address (MOERA) addresses from the Microsoft 365 Group.
 There must be at least one MOERA address attached to a group.
 To learn more about MOERA addresses, see [How the proxyAddresses attribute is populated in Azure AD](https://support.microsoft.com/help/3190357).

-**Note**: You can't use this cmdlet to modify Microsoft 365 Groups if you connect using certificate based authentication (also known as CBA or app-only authentication for unattended scripts) or Azure managed identity.

 For information about the parameter sets in the Syntax section below, see [Exchange cmdlet syntax](https://learn.microsoft.com/powershell/exchange/exchange-cmdlet-syntax).

 ## SYNTAX